w3c/wcag-act-rules/content/html-page-has-title-2779a5.md

 #### Passed Example 2

 This page `title` element is for the entire page, including content in the `iframe` without its own `title`.
-This page gives a `title` to an iframe.This page `title` element is for the entire page, including content in the `iframe` without its own `title`.
-This page gives a `title` to an iframe.

 ```html
 <html>